Experienced Divorce Lawyers and Solicitors in Dorset

 A copy of the Decree Nisi is sent to both parties.

 Six weeks and one day later, you can apply for the Decree Absolute.

 The Decree Absolute is sent to both you and your spouse.

 The Decree Absolute officially ends the marriage between the parties, but it does not dismiss the potential financial claims that they have against each other or sort out where the parties are going to live.
 This obviously needs to be dealt with.
 Decisions have to be made on property, pensions and maintenance issues.
 This can include whether or not the property will be sold and if not, who is going to live in it and whether or not maintenance will be paid to one of the parties, for them and/or the children.

-If a figure for child maintenance cannot be agreed, then it will be necessary to apply to the Child Support Agency (CSA) for an assessment.
+If a figure for child maintenance cannot be agreed, then it will be necessary to apply to the Child Maintenance Service (CMS) for an assessment.

-Resolving Financial disputes like this can be complicated, our experienced Family team will advise you and explain your options clearly.
+Resolving Financial disputes like this can be complicated, the experienced Divorce Lawyer in the Family team will advise you and explain your options clearly.